|

 different in pcre2grep.
 For example, the --include option's

-argument is a glob for GNU grep, but a regular expression for
+argument is a glob for GNU grep, but in pcre2grep it is a

-a short form option is used, the data may follow immediately, or (with one
+specified.
+If a short form option is used, the data may follow immediately,

 -f/some/file